kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder, although as of 2020/07, those are older.
 More recent updates below:

+***********
+2020/07/26 9:31pm

+I reworked the creds.

+In getCreds.php and getAWSCreds(), the label needed is arbitrary but it has to match the creds/creds database entry, as below.
+The minimal contents of a non-AWS machine are

+{
+    "_id" : ObjectId("5f1e..."),
+    "type" : "aws_cpu_creds_2020_1_series",
+    "creds" : "aws_access_key_id = AKIA... aws_secret_access_key = tkHX...",
+    "iid" : "i-069c...",
+    "reg" : "us-east-1"
+}

+No creds are needed in the aws_cpu database.
+No creds are needed anywhere on an AWS system because the instance can "figure out" its instance ID and region through the 169.254... queries.

+My AWS EC2 instance (kwynn.com) is getting its permission through the "IAM role" that it runs under.
+The "IAM role" and my separately created user for my local machine both need this policy, or something very similar:

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "VisualEditor0",
+            "Effect": "Allow",
+            "Action": [
+                "cloudwatch:GetMetricStatistics"
+            ],
+            "Resource": "*"
+        }
+    ]
+}

+A local (non AWS) machine needs both that policy and something similar to this:

+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Sid": "VisualEditor0",
+            "Effect": "Allow",
+            "Action": "ec2:DescribeInstances",
+            "Resource": "*"
+        }
+    ]
+}

+That's what allows the local machine to get the instance type (such as t3a.nano).
+I think I'm getting AWS account ID (billing account) from that, too.

 *****
 same day, 7:45pm